Takeno/mtg-policy-changes/ipg.md

 If a triggered ability would have no impact on the game, it’s not an infraction to fail to demonstrate awareness of it.
 For example, if the effect of a triggered ability instructs its controller to sacrifice a creature, a player who controls no creatures isn’t required to demonstrate awareness of the ability.
 Similarly, a player demonstrating awareness of an optional trigger with no visible effect is assumed to have made the affirmative choice unless the opponent responds.

-Judges do not intervene in a missed trigger situation unless they intend to issue a Warning or have reason to suspect that the controller is intentionally missing his or her triggered abilities.
+Judges do not intervene in a missed trigger situation unless they intend to issue a Warning or have reason to suspect that the controller is intentionally missing their triggered abilities.

-A player controlling another player is responsible for that player’s triggers in addition to his or her own.
+A player controlling another player is responsible for that player’s triggers in addition to their own.

 Examples

 - A. Knight of Infamy (a 2/1 creature with exalted) attacks alone.
 Its controller says “Take two.”

-- B. A player forgets to remove the final time counter from a suspended spell and then draws a card during his draw step.
+- B. A player forgets to remove the final time counter from a suspended spell and then draws a card during their draw step.

 - C. A player casts Manic Vandal, then forgets its triggered ability by not choosing a target for it.
-He realizes this only after casting another spell.
+They realize this only after casting another spell.

 - D. A player forgets to exile the Angel token created by Geist of Saint Traft at end of combat.
-She realizes the error when declaring blockers during the next turn.
+They realize the error when declaring blockers during the next turn.

 Philosophy